Events

 Preparing the Mesh for Lattice Generation

-• Converted the NURBS model into a mesh for easy manipulation
+16. Converted the NURBS model into a mesh

-• Generated a Gyroid Lattice using the Crystallon plugin
+18. Generated a Gyroid Lattice using Crystallon Plugin

 Refining the Structure

-The final STL export made the model ready for 3D printing.
+The final STL export prepared the model for 3D printing.

 Step 4: Rendering & Animation in Keyshot